US Navy adds largest-ever warship: What does it mean for Asia?

 "Wherever this vessel cuts through the horizons, our allies will rest easy and our enemies will shake with fear because everyone will know that America is coming and America is coming strong," Trump said.

-The Ford joins a US military arsenal trying to stay supreme in the face of new challenges in an increasingly tense North Asia.
+Although the Ford's deployments are far off and yet to be determined, it has officially joined a US military arsenal trying to stay supreme in the face of new challenges in an increasingly tense North Asia.

 China has recently launched its second aircraft carrier and its most-advanced destroyer ever.
 Those came shortly before Beijing sent its other aircraft carrier, the Liaoning, in a display of power to Hong Kong, and other warships to show their might as far away as Europe.